 Welcome to Ross University School of Medicine (RUSM).
 As a student doctor at RUSM, you will receive a dynamic and comprehensive medical education in which your professional success is our top priority.
 Your professors and other staff are deeply committed to teaching and are recognized scholars in the needed disciplines for your development as a physician. .
 We celebrate that your paths to this milestone of professional success have been varied.
 The richness of your different life experiences will not hinder your academic success as a student doctor at RUSM.
 Rather, it will enhance your learning opportunities.

-As a RUSM student doctor, you will begin your training by mastering the intensive Foundations of Medicine curriculum, which provides comprehensive knowledge of human health and disease at the cellular, whole organ, individual, and societal levels.
-Using a carefully constructed and integrated mix of didactic lectures, small group learning sessions, and exposure to clinical cases, we will intellectually challenge you to progressively acquire the knowledge in the basic sciences needed for the next phase of your training – immersive clinical clerkships in the locale of your choice in the US, Canada, and the UK.
+As a RUSM student doctor, you will begin your training by mastering the intensive Medical Sciences curriculum, which provides comprehensive knowledge of human health and disease at the cellular, whole organ, individual, and societal levels.
+Using a carefully constructed and integrated mix of didactic lectures, small group learning sessions, and exposure to clinical cases, we will intellectually challenge you to progressively acquire the knowledge in the medical sciences needed for the next phase of your training – immersive clinical clerkships in the locale of your choice in the US, Canada, and the UK.
 Clinical clerkships are closely overseen by RUSM and similarly taught by selected, skilled practicing physicians in venues of medical practice ranging from high performing hospitals with rich patient exposures to top notch private practices.
 Again, your academic and professional success is paramount.
 Your journey as a RUSM student doctor is completed by our guidance and assistance helping you to obtain postgraduate training in your preferred medical specialty.

 The years ahead to become a practicing physician are academically and emotionally challenging.
 We recognize this reality and that your learning styles differ.
 Therefore, we have tremendous academic support services at RUSM.
 Please take advantage of them and heed the sound advice given you by the RUSM faculty and staff.
 Their uniform passion for student success is shown by their commitment to teaching, advising and finding innovative ways to assist you.